GitbookIO/gitbook/docs/plugins/blocks.md

 ### Handling sub-blocks

-A defined block can be parsed into different sub-blocks, for example let's consider the source:
+A defined block can be parsed into different sub-blocks.

+For example:

 ```
 {% myTag %}